parkjunkil/Genetic_Algorithm/README.md

 # MOF_Screening_for_Hydrogen_Storage
-Data and processing scripts used for the following work
+Data and processing scripts used for the following work:

 "Computational Design of Metal-Organic Frameworks with Unprecedented High Hydrogen Working Capacity and High Synthesizability" [Chem.
 Mater.
 2023, 35, 1, 9–16](https://pubs.acs.org/doi/full/10.1021/acs.chemmater.2c01822)